Director of The Prison Studies Project

 One could not think of two more extreme ends of a society: Harvard and prison.
 How do students use this to help?

 The power and capital of the brand Harvard was evident in the work when I was bringing undergraduate students into the prison to work with students in the prison.
 What Harvard would call 'diversity' is really put to the test when you're in a prison setting and there are people there who are veterans and could be your grandparents, and then there are the assumptions that the incarcerated students have about the Harvard students and vice versa.
 Without fail there is a coming out moment.
-Maybe the Harvard student will say, ‘you think I'm this Harvard student and actually my family was homeless before I got to Harvard,’ or there is a student who's serving a triple life sentence inside prison and insists on rewriting his papers over and over again even though the grade is clearly not counted.
+Maybe the Harvard student will say, ‘you think I'm this Harvard student and actually my family was homeless before I got to Harvard,’ or there is a student who's serving a triple-life sentence inside prison and insists on rewriting his papers over and over again even though the grade is clearly not counted in the traditional sense of increasing opportunities and life chances.
 These are the ways that people have to wake up to their own assumptions and each other's humanity.
 It is profoundly transformative.

 I also think that the prison classroom is a transformative and sacred space, partly because of the lack of technology.
 You can't bring in ChapStick or water, let alone a screen, and the ways we have to attend to each other when we're not distracted by technology is powerful.